GraphQL overview

 }

-Multiple queries or mutations in one request
+Multiple operations in one request

 You can also send multiple queries in one request, and they will be executed one after the other.
 The following query returns the ID and name for boards 1234567890 and 9876543210.
 The mutation creates a new item and retrieves the item's ID and name on both boards 1234567890 and 9876543210.